ssedd1123/run-by-run/runLog/README.md

 Upon completion, an interactive interface will appear allowing you to categorize each run as either good or bad.
 The final list of selections will be saved to `newBadrun.list`.

 All downloaded run entries will be cached locally to minimize network load during subsequent retrievals.
+To remove the cached pages, remove the `HTML` directory.

 ## Use Firefox